 As the world economy has become profoundly interdependent and even a small company may have customers around the world, those embarking on careers in business must understand the global marketplace and the issues involved in working with people of other cultures.
 The Kent State Florence European Business Program is ideal for students pursuing a major in business management or a minor in international business.
 In addition to coursework in Florence, students visit such European financial and business centers as Milan and Geneva.
 They learn from international business leaders and CEOs during workshops and guest lectures.

 CCI Florence (College of Communication and Information) offers courses designed to take advantage of the international setting while keeping students focused on their majors and progressing toward their degrees.
-Students can acquire or advance skills in such courses as Practicum in European Media, in which they work in small teams to create documentary films using advanced digital technology.
-Through CCI Florence, Global Communication majors can complete their study abroad requirement and progress in their language requirement, and Applied Communication majors can complete their Practicum requirement.
+Students can acquire or advance skills in such courses as Documentary Filmmaking, in which they work in small teams to create documentary films using advanced digital technology.
+Through CCI Florence, Global Communication majors can complete their study abroad requirement and progress in their language requirement, and all CCI majors can start and/or complete the Global Communication minor.